College of Saint Benedict and Saint John's University: Residency requirement

 Both Saint John's University and College of Saint Benedict have a four-year residency requirement, which requires students to live on-campus for four years.

 Saint John's residence halls

 First-year and sophomore halls consist of two-person dorm rooms.
 First-year dorms include Saint Thomas Aquinas Hall (Tommy Hall) and Saint Mary Hall.
 Many sophomores, and some juniors live in four residence halls: St. Bernard (Bernie), St. Boniface (Bonnie), St. Patrick (Pat), and St. Benet as well as the first floor of Tommy Hall.
-There are also on-campus apartment options for juniors and seniors, including Placid House, Maur House, Saint Vincent Court, Metten Court, and Flynntown Apartments.
+There are also on-campus apartment options for juniors and seniors, including Placid House, Maur House, Virgil Michel House, Saint Vincent Court, Seton Court, and Flynntown Apartments.

 St. Benedict residence halls

 First-year residence halls include Corona, Aurora, and Regina which have singles, doubles, and triples for rooms.
 Sophomores live in three residence halls: Lottie, Brian, and Margretta.
 Juniors and seniors can live in either the West Apartments (Dominica, Gable, Girgen, Schumacher, Smith, Sohler, and Westkaemper), the East Apartments (Luetmer, McDonald, Wirth, and Zierden), or in the College Avenue Apartments, which consists of two buildings and houses 33 students in one-person or two-person units with private bedrooms.
 Opened for housing in the fall of 2012, Centennial Commons is the newest addition to CSB's residential facilities.
 Students can also choose to live in "living communities" such as the Health and Wellness Community, as well as in other campus houses, such as the Rainbow House or the Anne House.